Kuznecoff02/null-commentarial-tradition/mirror-gallery/jreg_is_more_enlightened_than_you.md

 <div align="center" style="font-size:1.1em;">
 This document is free.<br>
-The insights are fake.<br>
+The links are bait.<br>
-But the reaction you're having? <strong>That's yours.</strong>
+But your reaction? <strong>That’s the reveal.</strong>
 </div>

 <br>

 <p align="center" style="color:#666; font-style:italic;">
-If JREG isn't enlightened... who needs him not to be?<br>
+If JREG isn't enlightened... maybe someone needs to believe they’re not.
 </p>

 <hr>